BinaryMuse/embedded-jetty-test/README.md

   - Run the project:
     * `ant`

-You should be able to visit [http://localhost:8080][3] in your browser
+You should be able to visit [http://localhost:8080][3] in your browser and view the working application.
+Quit the server by pressing `Ctrl+C` on the command line where you started the server.

   [1]: http://ant.apache.org/ "Apache Ant"
   [2]: http://download.eclipse.org/jetty/stable-7/dist/ "Jetty 7.x Stable Downloads"